Marilu Madrunio

 Marilu Rañosa Madrunio is an applied linguist.
 Her works have been published in various international publications on World Englishes, Philippine English, English sociolinguistics, English language education and Forensic Linguistics.

 She is a professor at the University of Santo Tomas.
 As the pioneer of forensic linguistics in the Philippines, Dean Madrunio of English was elected into the International Association of Forensic Linguistics as an Ordinary Member in the executive committee in 2019.
-Her term as Ordinary Member will end in 2023.
+Her term as Ordinary Member would end in 2023.
 She was Dean of the University of Santo Tomas Graduate School from 2013 to 2019 and was the Dean of the University of Santo Tomas Faculty of Arts and Letters in Manila, Philippines from 2019 to 2022.

 She was the first Filipino recipient of the EFL Foreign Educators Program in Georgetown University, Washington, DC awarded by the US State Department in 2010.
 In 2013, she became the holder of the Br.
 Andrew Gonzalez, FSC Distinguished Professorial Chair in Linguistics and Language Education awarded by De La Salle University.
 In 2019, she also became the holder of the Fr.
 Valentin Marin, OP Professorial Chair in Communication awarded by the University of Santo Tomas.
 She is a regular speaker at the Philippine Judicial Academy (PHILJA), the education arm of the Supreme Court of the Philippines.